rajivshah3/documentation/iot/0.1/cryptocore/iota-projects/send-value-transaction.md

     ```

     :::info:
-    The CryptoJS library that will generate the hash requires all arguments to be converted to a Word Array from bytes.
+    The CryptoJS library, which will generate the hash, requires all arguments to be converted to a Word Array from bytes.
     :::

 5. Define a function to convert bytes to a Word Array